Miti-GOAT for Wildfire Preparedness

 - Enjoy goat-themed activities for kids

-- Talk to biotech students from Rock Canyon High School who have been studying the effects of goats on the land
+- Talk to biotech students from Rock Canyon High School who have won numerous awards for their multi-year study of the effects of goats on the ecosystem

 So, Why Goats?

-- They love leaves: After goats eat all the leaves, plants spend their energy growing new leaves instead of strengthening their roots.
+They love leaves: After goats eat all the leaves, plants spend their energy growing new leaves instead of strengthening their roots.
 Without leaves, plants are unable to photosynthesize.
-After several goat-munches, the plants weaken and die.
+After several goat-munches, the plants weaken and diminish.

 The Estates at Buffalo Ridge